 ELECTRONIC SIGNATURES ARE LEGAL

 Electronic signatures are valid and legally binding in a majority of countries around the world.
-Most countries have realized how burdensome ink signatures have become in our fast-paced and globalized economy: ink signatures slow down the contracting process and create a paper management problem.
+Most countries have realised how burdensome ink signatures have become in our fast-paced and globalised economy: ink signatures slow down the contracting process and create a paper management problem.

 When selecting an eSignature provider, consider: